XueshunLin/OpenCV-DeepLearning-Projects/README.md

 # Computer Vision with OpenCV & Pytorch

-This repository contains a collection of projects focused on image processing and deep learning
+This repository contains a collection of state-of-art projects focused on image processing and deep learning

 ## Projects